cloudinary/cloudinary_android/README.md

 Cloudinary provides URL and HTTP based APIs that can be easily integrated with any Web development framework.

 For Android, Cloudinary provides a library for simplifying the integration even further.
+The library requires Android 2.3 or higher.

 ## Setup ######################################################################